PROJECT OVERVIEW

 Key Findings:

-Across all interviews, many users expressed frustration about the chaotic and unpredictable nature of the supply chain.
-They highlighted issues such as lack of communication, human error, and lack of transparency which often cause delays and problems with tracking shipments.
+Across interviews, many users expressed frustration about the chaotic nature of supply chain operations, and highlighted issues such as lack of communication, human error, and lack of transparency which often cause delays and problems with tracking shipments.

 IDEATION